dd9jn/rfc4880bis/crypto-refresh.md

 A subpacket may be found either in the hashed or unhashed subpacket sections of a signature.
 If a subpacket is not hashed, then the information in it cannot be considered definitive because it is not part of the signature proper.
+See {{subpacket-section-guidance}} for more discussion about hashed and unhashed subpackets.

 #### Notes on Subpackets

 It is certainly possible for a signature to contain conflicting information in subpackets.
 For example, a signature may contain multiple copies of a preference or multiple expiration times.
-In most cases, an implementation SHOULD use the last subpacket in the signature, but MAY use any conflict resolution scheme that makes more sense.
+In most cases, an implementation SHOULD use the last subpacket in the hashed section of the signature, but MAY use any conflict resolution scheme that makes more sense.
 Please note that we are intentionally leaving conflict resolution to the implementer; most conflicts are simply syntax errors, and the wishy-washy language here allows a receiver to be generous in what they accept, while putting pressure on a creator to be stingy in what they generate.

 Some apparent conflicts may actually make sense --- for example, suppose a keyholder has a v3 key and a v4 key that share the same RSA key material.